Dara-Sy/psql-crud-lab/README.md

     * *HINT: look up `LIKE`*
 4. Show the genre and the average year of each of the genres
     * *HINT: look up `GROUP BY`*

+ ## Submission

+Homework is due by **11:00 tonight**!
+Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://github.com/teikmeout/gracehopper) for queuing.
+Follow the normal [rules for homework submission], remember to include a link to your **repo**.